mathe00/slither-clone-sio/README.md

 *   **Classic Movement:** Control your snake with the mouse.
 *   **Boost:** Accelerate to surprise your opponents (with size consumption and visual particles ✨).
 *   **Animated Food:** Food pellets that "breathe" and are attracted to players.
+    *   **Smart Spawn:** Players spawn in safer locations, evaluating multiple candidates to avoid immediate proximity to borders or large opponents (with fallback to random spawn). ✅
 *   **Precise Collision:** Optimized collision detection via `worker_threads` and point-segment algorithm.
 *   **Ghost Mode (Admin):** Mobile spectator with zoom, player selection, and moderation actions. 👻
 *   **WebGL Minimap:** Visualize the battlefield and nearby players.